 Is this number in the collection?
 You can't use your calculator to help you decide, because the number is way too large.
 And (unless you're a very patient person) you probably don't want to take the time to divide it by 3, by hand.
-(You could, of course, use the divisibility test discussed in section 2, but even applying this test requires some patience.)
+(There is a shortcut to decide whether 3 goes in evenly, but it won't be discussed here!)
 However, we CAN with complete certainty say the following: either 3 goes in evenly, or it doesn't.
 One or the other must happen.
 So, the collection is a set.

 mathematics is primarily a written language One part of the previous example brings to light a subtle fact about mathematics: it has primarily evolved to be a written language, not a spoken language.
 Consequently, people sometimes run across mathematical stuff that is not convenient to read aloud.
-The number in (\) is one such case.
-Although standard vocabulary allows us to read many large numbers aloud, (\) is so large that it goes beyond the words supplied.
-If forced to read (\) aloud, then most people would either change its name to one more suited to large numbers (scientific notation), or else say: 'the large number whose digits are: three, five, comma; nine, eight, three, comma; ... '.
+The number in () is one such case.
+Although standard vocabulary allows us to read many large numbers aloud, () is so large that it goes beyond the words supplied.
+If forced to read () aloud, then most people would either change its name to one more suited to large numbers (scientific notation), or else say: 'the large number whose digits are: three, five, comma; nine, eight, three, comma; ... '.